acatl/datafixture.js/README.md

 ```js
 DataFixture.generate(templateObject, numberOfResults);
 ```
 **templateObject**
-is an object with at least one property.
+can be a string with patterns or an object with at least one property.

 **numberOfResults**
-is the number of results we want to be generated, if `numberOfResults` is == 0 it outputs an object. if > 0 it outputs an array of objects.
+optional, is the number of results we want to be generated, if `numberOfResults` is == 0 it outputs an object. if > 0 it outputs an array of objects.

-# Examples

 **Generate an object with a randomly set numeric property**